Useful Notes / High Definition

 Usually broadcasters tend to choose between 720p and 1080i depending on their type of programming; for instance ABC

-, the Discovery networks and Food Network and HGTV go for image clarity.
+, the Discovery, A&E/Lifetime networks and HGTV/Food Network go for image clarity.
 However in many cases the average consumer has no need to understand either format, as they all provide a great picture.
 720p sets are cheaper than 1080i televisions, though as prices go down, 720p sets are becoming fewer and fewer.
 1080p is mainly a media resolution utilized by camcorders, video games, streaming services like Netflix

 as it is not currently possible to broadcast a 1080p signal over the air.

 new since 2009 on major networks and cable has been filmed in high definition television in North America, and when Fox de facto

 ended their Saturday morning infomercial block for new edutainment

 in most markets, it meant that outside of one (usually ignored) exception, all the major American and Canadian broadcast networks are now solely run in HD.
 The few shows that were behind the times, such as America's Next Top Model

 , had varying reasons, such as probable unease

 by Tyra Banks over the format, and in the case of Big Brother

 the high cost of refitting a show with multiple voyeuristic cameras with the HD variety, or have a budget so low they have to use old SD technology by default.
 ANTM

 finally at least pulled the trigger in March 2012, but most of their setup remained "enhanced definition widescreen" for a long time, which is marketing code for "not really HD".
 Big Brother